jere357/jere357.github.io/index.md

 ## Hello there, I am Jeronim Matijević
 I'm a Graduate student at the Faculty of Electrical Engineering and Computing, Zagreb currently enrolled in the Computer Science MSc programme.
 Passionate about neural networks for all purposes.

-The reason why I created this webiste is because all the projects listed in my CV were bloating it too much, and I felt that people would skip over it without reading anything.
+The reason why I created this webiste is because all the projects listed in my CV were bloating it too much, and I felt that people would skip over it without reading anything. + ngl i always wanted to have a tumblr so i guess this is something like it

 Generally I find models linking the gap between natural language processing and computer vision fascinating.